-The study was conducted at a nutrient-poor natural grassland ecosystem on the estate of the Mainz-Finthen Airport in Rhineland-Palatinate, Germany (49.9685° N,

-8.1481° E).
-The natural grassland area of the measurement site extends over an area of 0.7 km × 2.0 km (in mainly east western direction), providing good fetch condition for micrometeorological flux measurements.
-The ecosystem is primarily unmanaged and the vegetation is characterized by the false oat-grass (Arrhenatherion elatioris) plant

-- community on dry and sandy soil with a considerable amount of senescent or died-5 off grass.
+The study was conducted at a nutrient-poor natural grassland ecosystem on the estate of the Mainz Finthen Airport in Rhineland-Palatinate, Germany (49.9685° N, 8.1481° E).
+The natural grassland area of the measurement site extends over an area of $0.7 \times 2.0 \,\mathrm{km}$ (in mainly east-west orientation), providing good fetch condition for micrometeorological flux measurements.
+The ecosystem is primarily unmanaged and the vegetation is characterized by the false oatgrass plant community (Arrhenatherion elatioris) on dry and sandy soil with a considerable amount of senescent or diedoff grass.
 Small bushes were occasionally removed and parts of the grassland were grazed by sheep once a year.
-The soil nitrate content was very low (~ 0.7 mg kg-1 in the upper 5 cm) and, hence, ammonium was most likely the largest source of plant available nitrogen from soil ( $\sim 20 \text{ mg kg}^{-1}$ in the upper 5 cm) (Oswald et al., 2013). - The mean canopy height during the field campaign was 0.6 m and the bulk LAI for both 10 green and brown grass was on average 4.8.
-A roughness length $(z_0)$ of 0.1 m and a zero plane displacement (d) of 0.45 m were estimated using the approach of De Bruin and Moore (1985) for canopies with increased roughness.
-The site is topographically located on a plateau 150 m above the Rhine valley and located about 9 km south-west of - the city centre of Mainz (Fig. 1).
-The plateau is part of region Rhenish Hesse, which extends to the south and south west and is characterized by agricultural land use (mainly vineyards, orchards and crops) and smaller villages.
-In contrast, the industrialized and densely populated Rhine-Main-Area extends to northerly and easterly directions.
-Two motorways bypass closely to the north and east of the site in a distance of 2 and 4 km, respectively.
-20 tion).
+The soil nitrate content was very low ($\sim 0.7 \,\mathrm{mg\,kg^{-1}}$ in the upper 5 cm) and, hence, ammonium was most likely the largest source of plant-available nitrogen from soil ($\sim 20 \,\mathrm{mg\,kg^{-1}}$ in the upper 5 cm) (Oswald et al., 2013).
+The mean canopy height during the field campaign was 0.6 m and the bulk leaf area index (LAI) for both green and brown grass was on average 4.8.
+A roughness length (z_0) of 0.1 m and a zero plane displacement (d) of 0.45 m were estimated using the approach of De Bruin and Moore (1985) for canopies with increased roughness.
+The site is topographically located on a plateau 150 m above the Rhine valley and located about 9 km southwest of the city centre of Mainz (Fig. 1).
+The plateau is part of region Rhenish Hesse, which extends to the south and southwest and is characterized by agricultural land use (mainly vineyards, orchards and crops) and smaller villages.
+In contrast, the industrialized and densely populated Rhine-Main area extends to northerly and easterly directions.
+Two motorways pass close to the north and east of the site at a distance of 2 and 4 km, respectively.

+2.2 Measurements of PAN mixing ratios and fluxes

+PAN mixing ratios on the site were measured for a 3.5-month period in summer and early autumn 2011 (29 June to 21 October 2011) using a gas chromatograph with electron capture detection (GC-ECD, see Moravek et al. (2014) for detailed description).
 The GC-ECD was placed in an air-conditioned container and regularly calibrated with air from a photolytic calibration source.

-Measurements of PAN mixing ratios and fluxes 2.2

-PAN mixing ratios on the site were measured for a 3.5 months period in summer and early autumn 2011 (29 June to 21 October 2011) using a gas chromatograph with electron capture detection (GC-ECD, see Moravek et al. (2014) for detailed descrip-

 In addition, during the period from 19 August to 4 September we performed gradient measurements at 0.8 and 4.0 m a.g.l. to determine biosphere-atmosphere exchanges fluxes via the modified Bowen ratio (MBR) technique (Businger, 1986).
-The PAN flux ( $F{\text{MBR}{PAN}}$ ) was estimated by the ratio of the PAN and O3 mixing ratio difference between the upper and lower measurement height, $\Delta c{\text{PAN}}$ and $\Delta c{\text{O}3}$ , multiplied by the eddy covariance flux of O3 ( $F{\text{EC}{O_3}}$ ):
+The PAN flux ($F{\rm MBR{PAN}}$) was estimated by the ratio of the PAN and O3 mixing ratio difference between the upper and lower measurement height, $\Delta c{\rm PAN}$ and $\Delta c{\rm O_3}$, multiplied by the eddy covariance flux of O3 ($F{\rm EC{O_2}}$):